Heritage Days 2025: discover the Cinémathèque française and the Méliès Museum

 For this 42nd edition of the Journées du Patrimoine, join us at the Cinémathèque française on September 20 and 21, 2025.
 As every year, a unique cultural weekend awaits you.
 Scheduled throughout Europe, the Journées du Patrimoine aim to make as many cultural sites as possible accessible to as many people as possible.
 That's why you'll be able to gain free access to places that are usually closed to the public or subject to admission fees.
 This will be the case at the Cinémathèque, which is taking part in the festivities!

-For the Journées du Patrimoine 2025 in Paris, the capital's historic and artistic monuments and landmarks are opening their doors (often free of charge) to let us in on their secrets.
-Don't miss this not-to-be-missed event, scheduled for the weekend of September 20 and 21, 2025, on the theme of "Architectural Heritage".
+For the 2026 Heritage Days in Paris, the capital’s monuments and historic sites throw open their doors (often free) to reveal their secrets.
+Don’t miss this unmissable event, scheduled for the weekend of September 19–20, 2026, with the themes: "Heritage in Peril" and "Heritage of Photography."
 [Read more]

 Surrounded by its vast lawns, the Cinémathèque française is a little corner of paradise cherished by cinephiles.
 Founded in 1936 by Henri Langlois and Georges Franju, the Cinémathèque française is dedicated to safeguarding and restoring the world's cinematographic heritage.
 And since 2021, a museum dedicated to the inventor of cinematic art, Georges Méliès, has opened its doors within the building, right in the heart of Bercy.